chanzuckerberg/czid-web/DEV_GUIDELINES.md

 end
 ```

+### Avoid adding to app/helpers

+- We have many legacy "helper" modules in `app/helpers`, but that folder is actually meant for Rails view helpers (which is not relevant in React).
+Going forward, consider putting utility code in `app/lib` or feature code in the appropriate model or controller instead.
+- See here for a general ["Where Do I Put My Code In Rails"](https://codefol.io/posts/where-do-i-put-my-code-in-rails-updated/) guide.

 ### Error handling in Services

 - Services should raise exceptions to communicate errors and allow the caller to handle as desired.